-Research and Innovation
+Research & Innovation — Research and Innovation

-Our researchers work with the local community and internationally, helping to transform people’s lives.
+Our researchers work not only with the local community but internationally too, helping to transform people’s lives.
 The research project New Routes, Old Roots works with schools and community groups in Norwich and Norfolk to explore issues of migration; our project on mixed race children born during and after World War Two has helped reunite family members; and our Frontline project records stories of key workers as they experience and support the recovery from Covid-19.

 To find out more about our research and innovation contact Dr Matthew Day, Deputy Dean for Research and Innovation.
 To find out more about being a research student contact the ARU Doctoral School or email us on firstname.lastname@example.org.